dy27777/money-tracker/README.md

 # Money Tracker

-An app to track your income and expenses
+An simple React app to track your income and expenses

 https://money-trackerrr.netlify.app/